DocsWebApps/application-support-dashboard/README.md

 ## Installation

 This project is free to use for anyone.
-If you wish to try it here is how you can install it.
+If you wish to use it then please follow the instructions below.

 #### How to use the Docker Image

-I have built a Docker image and pushed this to my public library on DockerHub.
-To use this image, simply install Docker and Docker Compose.
+I have built a Docker image and pushed this to my public library @DocsWebApps on DockerHub.
+To use this image, firstly install Docker and Docker Compose on your server.

-Then use the docker-compose file that is part of this repository, src/main/docker/docker-compose.yml.
+Then use the docker-compose file that is part of this repository in src/main/docker/docker-compose.yml.
-You first have to replace the following settings in the docker-compose.yml file with your own values.
+PLease replace the following configuration settings in the docker-compose.yml file with your own values.

-    {port} - this will be the port you want to use to connect to the application on the host, eg. 8080 {base-directory} - this directory will be where the Maria DB files will be stored on your host using Docker volumes {root-password} - the root password for MariaDB {username} - the username you want to use for the appdashdb database {password} - the password you want to use for the appdashdb database
+    {port} - this will be the port you want to use to connect to the application on the host, eg. 80 {db-directory} - this is where the Maria DB files will be stored on your host using Docker volumes {root-password} - the root password for MariaDB {username} - the username you want to use for the database {password} - the password you want to use for the database

-Once you have made your changes, you can start/stop the whole application and database using the following commands:
+Once you have made your changes, you can start/stop the whole application and database to have a complete working instance of the Application Dashboard using the following commands:

 To start the application and database: